blackhoodieRE/blackhoodiere.github.io/_pages/about.md

 * There won't be slides, there will be you, and your debugger, only.
 * Online preparation assignments, 4 of them, over the course of two months prior to the workshop
-* Workshop 25./26. of November at CIRCL offices, Luxembourg
 * No fees, no strings attached, all you have to do is get there
-* Please register with your name or nickname and a short note about your background at blackhoodie at 0x1338 .at

 ## Prerequisites